Does Liquorice relieve constipation? Image shows a large cast iron spoon with short pieces of cut liquorice root

 Medical Advice

-(Disclaimer: This is not a medical blog and I am not qualified to provide medical advice.
-Medical advice should be sought if an elderly person is regularly constipated especially if it affecting their well-being or appetite)
+Disclaimer: This is not a medical blog, and I am not qualified to provide medical advice.
+Always seek medical advice if you are concerned that someone is constipated and feeling unwell.

 Caron